Matheussop/stockflow/README.md

 - 🔁 Full audit trail of inventory changes (`InventoryLog`)
 - 🧾 Sales with itemized detail, customer info, and payment tracking
 - 🏢 Multi-company structure with scoped access control
+- 🧼 Controlled API serialization using `class-transformer` for secure and clean responses
 - 🔜 Future-ready for integrations (e.g., invoicing, loyalty programs)

 ---